runnerty/runnerty/docs/values.md

 Just like the process values, there are also some values formed with the chain information:

 ```
 CHAIN_ID                 - Contains the ID of the chain
 CNAIN_NAME               - Contains the name of the chain
+CHAIN_STARTED_AT         - Contains the date and time when the chain started
+CHAIN_DURATION_SECONDS   - Contains the duration in seconds (when is end).
+CHAIN_DURATION_HUMANIZED - Contains the humanized duration (when is end).
 ```